Lunar-Proxy/lunar-v2/README.md

 ## What is Lunar?

-Lunar is a web proxy created to bypass censorship.
+Lunar is a powerful web proxy created to bypass censorship.

 ## Features

-- 🚀 **High Speed** – Designed for quick and efficient browsing.
+- 🚀 **High Speed** – Designed to be fast
 - 🪞 **Enhanced Tab Cloaking** – Mask the tab title and favicon to be educational.
 - 🎮 **Games** – Play a wide page of games
 - ⚡️ **Site Support** - Lunar supports popular websites such as Gforce Now, Nowgg, Spotify, and more.

 ## Deployment Options